Mary Ann Lisanti: 2014 Maryland State Delegate candidacy

+Maryland House of Delegates

+Lisanti was elected to the Maryland House of Delegates in 2014 and began serving in the 2015 legislative session.
+During her tenure, she was involved in various legislative initiatives and initially served on the Economic Matters Committee before being appointed to the House Ways and Means Committee in 2019.
+She also held leadership roles, including serving as Chair of a subcommittee and as Joint-Chair of the Unemployment Insurance Oversight Committee.

+She was a member of multiple caucuses and task forces, including the Maryland Cyber Security Council, Rural Maryland Council, and the Veteran's Caucus.

 2022 Maryland State Senate candidacy

 On January 28, 2022, Lisanti entered the race for State Senate in District 34, seeking to succeed Senator Robert G. Cassilly, who announced his candidacy for Harford County executive in April 2021.
 Lisanti lost the Democratic primary to Mary-Dulany James.